 Cărturești Carusel Design

 The airy design is carried out through the predominantly white interior, top floor skylight, and warm lighting system which was inspired by that of a starry sky.
-During the building’s restoration, many of its original and classic elements were left intact, with some more notable architectural features being the spiral staircases, Byzantine inspired marble colonnades, and several balconies.
-The platform railings are even composed of metal rods that are both opaque and transparent, depending on how they’re being viewed.
+During the building’s restoration, many of its original and classic elements were left intact, with some more notable architectural features being the spiral staircases, Byzantine-inspired marble colonnades, and several balconies.
+The platform railings are even composed of metal rods that are both opaque and transparent, depending on how they’re viewed.

 Cărturești Carusel also plays host to various cultural events such as readings, exhibitions, and concerts.
 When I visited, I even saw a couple having their wedding shoot done on the staircase leading up to the first floor.

 As expected, Cărturești Carusel is an influencer dream for many.
 While professional photographers book the space in advance for their photo sessions, you’ll also witness an endless parade of aspiring models in long flowing dresses who are striking dramatic poses while being photographed by their adoring Instagram husbands or besties.
 Think of it what you will, but this is how people like to document their travel these days, so my only suggestion is to grin and bear it.

-Bookstore aficionados will find it heart warming that people actually come to the location to read as well, either grabbing a book and taking up resident in one of the many nooks or heading to the top floor café and bistro.
+Bookstore aficionados will find it heartwarming that people actually come to the location to read as well, either grabbing a book and taking up residence in one of the many nooks or heading to the top floor café and bistro.

 Good to Know